top of page

 Michelle has participated in deep-sea expeditions off the coast of Southern California, exploring chemosynthetic ecosystems such as methane seeps.
 Beyond research, she works at the intersection between science and policy by co-leading the Climate Change Working Group of the Deep-Ocean Stewardship Initiative (DOSI) and as the host and co-producer of Think Deep!
 Decoding Deep-Ocean Science and Policy, DOSI’s new podcast.

-She also serves as the Communications Manager for the Deep Ocean Observing Strategy (DOOS), where she helps broaden the reach of deep-ocean science.
+She will be starting her Ph.D. at the University of Hawaiʻi at Mānoa in the fall of 2026, where she will study deep-sea coral communities on Pacific seamounts.
 Driven by a commitment to ocean conservation, Michelle aims to raise awareness about the critical role the deep ocean plays in our planet’s health and our daily lives.